 Synthesis of Rubidium-doped Calcium Hydroxyapatite Nanoparticles for Biomedical Applications

-Due to high biocompatibility, bioactivity and natural occurrence in bones and teeth, synthetic calcium hydroxyapatite (Ca-HAp) is a widely applied biomaterial in tissue engineering including orthopedic surgery and dentistry.
-However, the brittle nature and low strength reduce its durability which can be improved by doping of metal ions.
-Rubidium (Rb) is an important trace element that works as an antibacterial agent in the human body, therefore, it can be doped in synthetic Ca-HAp to promote its durability.
-In this work, Rb-doped calcium hydroxyapatite (Rb-HAp) nanoparticles are synthesized by the co-precipitation method at low temperatures.
-Phase purity, crystallinity, doping level, and mechanical properties are investigated by X-ray diffraction (XRD), inductively coupled plasma optical emission spectroscopy (ICP-OES) and micro-hardness tester.
-It is observed that a minute quantity (≈ 0.02%) of Rb remained in the apatite structure when 5 % of Rb is doped in situ.
-Additionally, its doping or substitution does not alter the crystal structure as well as improves the tensile strength of HAp.
+Due to high biocompatibility, bioactivity, and natural occurrence in bones and teeth, synthetic calcium hydroxyapatite (CaHAp) is a widely applied biomaterial in tissue engineering, including orthopedic surgery and dentistry.
+However, the brittle nature and low strength reduce its durability, which can be improved by doping metal ions.
+Rubidium (Rb) is an essential trace element that works as an antibacterial agent in the human body; therefore, it can be doped in synthetic Ca-HAp to promote its durability.
+In this work, Rb-doped calcium hydroxyapatite (Rb-HAp) nanoparticles are synthesized by the coprecipitation method at low temperatures.
+Phase purity, crystallinity, doping level, and mechanical properties are investigated by X-ray diffraction (XRD), inductively coupled plasma optical emission spectroscopy (ICP-OES), and micro-hardness tester.
+It is observed that a minute quantity (≈ 0.02%) of Rb remained in the apatite structure when 5% of Rb+ is doped via in situ method.
+Moreover, small dopant concentration did not affect the crystal structure and the tensile strength of HAp.

 Copyright (c) 2021 NUST Journal of Engineering Sciences

 This work is licensed under a Creative Commons Attribution 4.0 International License.